 - Payload visibility

-Depending on what you’re shipping, and the volume you’re shipping it in, you may be able to use one, small temperature-controlled solution.
-However, if you’re transporting bulk quantities of pharmaceutical products you may require larger, pallet sized, or even multiple solutions.
+Depending on what temperature-sensitive cargo you’re shipping, and the volume you’re shipping it in, you may be able to use one, small temperature-controlled solution.
+However, if you’re transporting bulk quantities of pharmaceutical products you may require larger, pallet-sized, or even multiple solutions.

 Intelsius can pre-condition the majority of our temperature-controlled packaging solutions to meet your need.
 If you require your solution to arrive ready for you to just add your payload, make sure to request this upon purchase.
 If you choose not to have a pre-conditioned solution, you’ll receive the box and PCMs that will then need to be conditioned to your desired temperature range.